zamiul20/Basal-Library/other_code/Zaming/use.md

 Zaming.zip contains a compressed python file that can be run on the command line to generate zaming graphs.

 Prerequisites are:
-1. Python installed, version of at least 3.12
+1. python installed, version of at least 3.12
 2. python package of matplotlib installed
 3. python package of pyarmor installed